-Password: a string of characters that a user mustshall supply to meet security requirements before gaining access to a particular computing technology resource.
+Password: a string of characters that a user shall supply to meet security requirements before gaining access to a particular technology resource.

-Prudent and responsible Responsible Use: use: use of computing of information technology resources in a manner that promotes the efficient use and security of one's own access right(s), the access rights of other users, and UK computing University information technology resources.
+Prudent and Responsible Use: use of information technology resources in a manner that promotes the efficient use and security of one's own access right(s), the access rights of other users, and University information technology resources.

-Remote activity: any computing Activity: any technology action or behavior that accesses remote site facilities via a UK computing University information technology resource.
+Remote Activity: any technology action or behavior that accesses remote site facilities via a University information technology resource.

-Remote site: any computing information technology/network equipment, facility or service not part of, but connected with, UK computing University information technology resources via a communications network.
+Remote site: any information technology/network equipment, facility or service not part of, but connected with, University information technology resources via a communications network.